How Suffering Affects Your Brain

 Life is a process of continuous learning.
 You need to learn from your mistakes in order to grow as a person.

-As the saying goes, “the roots of the tree grow deeper during storms.”
-That is to say that, in some way, sometimes we have to suffer in order to grow as individuals, learning from our mistakes and gaining wisdom from our failures.
-Today let’s learn a little bit more about this dimension of emotions, and what actually happens in your brain when you are suffering.
+As the saying goes, “the roots of the tree grow deeper during the storms”.
+The idea is that sometimes we have to suffer in order to grow as individuals.
+We have to learn from our mistakes and gain wisdom from our failures.
+Today let’s learn a little bit more about this dimension of emotions, and how suffering affects your brain.

 As they say, he who hasn’t suffered hasn’t truly lived.
 Maybe that’s a bit of an exaggeration, but it’s worth remembering.
 We all learn from our failures and losses.
 Someone who refuses to learn from their mistakes doesn’t understand what life is: a continuous learning process.
 If you don’t accept your losses it will be impossible to move forward and overcome them, and eventually become stronger.

-Suffering isn’t pleasant, we know that, but it shouldn’t be a barrier to the rest of your life, or an excuse to shut all your doors.
+Suffering isn’t pleasant, we know that, but it shouldn’t be a barrier to living as you want, or an excuse to shut all your doors.
 Your inner self, your strength, and your volition will be the engines that ignite your ability to overcome suffering.
 Don’t forget that.